vladaionescu/leveros/README.md

 * Make
 * Linux or Mac (Windows should work too but it was never tested)

-If you need to use docker-machine to run docker (on a Mac), you also need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and then run these commands to [get started](https://docs.docker.com/machine/get-started/):
+If you need to use docker-machine to run docker (eg on a Mac), you also need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and then run these commands to [get started](https://docs.docker.com/machine/get-started/):